 Our work at the moment is focused on the following activities: managing ECHER Blog, organizing discussions and events (see below), and disseminating information relevant for early-career scholars via social media and our mailing list.

-ECHER seeks to strengthen its ties with other communities of similar character, as well as with well-established associations of higher education researchers, such as CHER (which stands for the Consortium of Higher Education Researchers).
-Since 2013, ECHER has a representative in the CHER Board of Governors, appointed for a period of four years.
-The first ECHER representative was Mari Elken (2013-2017).
-In 2017, the role was taken up by Jelena Brankovic.
+ECHER also works towards strengthening ties with other communities of similar character, as well as with well-established associations of higher education researchers.
+Since 2013, ECHER had a representative in the CHER Board of Governors, appointed for a period of four years.
+The first ECHER representative was Mari Elken (2013-2017), who was followed by Jelena Brankovic (2017-2021).

 Since then, ECHER has organized yearly gatherings of its members, sometimes in combination with a workshop and usually prior to a CHER conference.
 Below we list the workshops, starting with the most recent.

 2019: ECHER Academic Writing Clinic

 ECHER Academic Writing Clinic is a peer-to-peer workshop on academic writing.
 The participants discussed common pitfalls and how to avoid them, ways to identify and engage with specific academic and non-academic audiences, methods for critically assessing one’s own writing, as well as how to provide peer feedback.
 In addition, participants had the opportunity to discuss each other’s writings and working out the ways in which to improve them.
 The workshop was organized by Melina Aarnikoivu, Jelena Brankovic, Daniel Kontowski, and Vitus Püttmann.

 2016: Journal publishing in higher education for early-career researchers

 September 4, 2016, Cambridge (UK)